Native Shoes – The Must Have Shoe for the Summer

 What is the difference between the Jefferson style and the Miller style?

 The Jefferson style fits more narrowly than the Miller style.
 If your child has a wide foot, I would recommend you consider the Miller style.
 The Jefferson style is also more breathable than the Miller style.

-Go give these summer shoes a try.
-You can thank me later 😉
+Give these summer shoes a try.
+You can thank me later!

 Does your child already own a pair of Native shoes?
-Do you prefer Crocs or Natives?
+Do you prefer Crocs rather than Natives?
 What is the best summer shoe your child has ever worn?
 Please share your thoughts and experiences below so we can all benefit from them!